mm6/ethereum-lab4-hardhat/README.md

 7. Open a new terminal shell and cd into the Uniswap-Test/uniswap-v3 directory.

-8. In this second shell, run the following commands:
+8. In this second shell, run the following command to connect to our local Ethereum node:

 ```
 npx hardhat console --network localhost